 Hour caps, what we can confirm and what we cannot

-This is the most-misreported detail in PA respite write-ups.
-CHC respite does NOT have a published per-event or annual hour cap.
-The "30 units per individual per fiscal year" cap that circulates online is from the ODP I/DD waivers (Consolidated, Community Living, P/FDS, Adult Autism Waiver), those are administered by the PA Office of Developmental Programs in DHS, not by OLTL, and the cap does not apply to CHC, OBRA, or Act 150.
-Under CHC, respite is authorized "as documented in the participant's Person-Centered Service Plan (PCSP)" by the CHC plan's service coordinator, with the units constrained by (a) individual assessed need, (b) the waiver-wide cost-effectiveness limit (the budget-neutrality test against nursing-facility cost), and (c) the CHC plan's prior-authorization policy.
+If a service coordinator has already told you "you've maxed out," here is the rule that says otherwise.
+CHC in-home respite has no published per-event or annual hour cap.
+The "30 units per individual per fiscal year" cap that circulates online comes from the ODP disability waivers (Consolidated, Community Living, P/FDS, Adult Autism Waiver), administered by the PA Office of Developmental Programs in DHS, not by OLTL, and it does not apply to CHC, OBRA, or Act 150.
+Under CHC, respite is authorized "as documented in the participant's Person-Centered Service Plan (PCSP)" by the CHC plan's service coordinator, constrained by (a) individual assessed need, (b) the waiver-wide cost-effectiveness limit (the budget-neutrality test against nursing-facility cost), and (c) the CHC plan's prior-authorization policy.
+The one hard limit CHC does publish is on a single institutional respite stay: up to 14 consecutive days, extendable to 29 consecutive days with prior CHC plan approval.

 If your CHC plan service coordinator tells you "you've maxed out at 30 days a year," ask them to point you to the page in the CHC waiver service definitions where that cap is published.
 There is no such page.
 Push back politely; appeal if necessary through the CHC plan's grievance process and ultimately through the PA Department of Human Services Bureau of Hearings and Appeals.